Introduction to Leaving Care

 - make sure that you are ready to move to living independently and the steps you are going to take to do this

-Under previous legislation, we were only required to provide you with support until you reached age 21, with that support continuing up to age 25 if engaged in Higher Education or training.
-This support was not available to care leavers aged over 21 who were not in education, training or employment.
+Under previous law, we were only required to provide you with support until you reached age 21.
+That support continued up to age 25 if engaged in Higher Education or training.
+This support was not available to care leavers aged over 21 who were not in:

 This duty to provide you with support has now changed.
 This means that support is available to you at any point after the age of 21 up to the age of 25, whether or not you are engaged in education and training.